sirkaushalkumar/node/README.md

 - To create an event handler, we create a callback function and to call it we use  event handller onChange method.
 We do not put parentheses in the method as we don't want it to render all the component.
 - Basically we are passing a reference to this function to the input element so that the input can call at some point in the future.
+- We pass an event which is an javascript object that contains event properties
 - So if someone types anything, a callback function is invoked and an argument event is passed along.
 - `event.target.value` will contain the value that the user will type in.
-- onChnage is an event which will be called whenever an user changes the input.
+- onChange is an event which will be called whenever an user changes the input.
 - Common event handlers
     - User clicks on something: *`onClick`*
     - User chnages text in an input: *`onChange`*